 I met Darren socially some time ago and the conversation naturally turned towards our shared background in recruitment and, in particular, our common passion for finding the best talent on behalf of SME customers.

 If you can get the right people in to your business and keep them, you will be successful!
-So over the coming weeks I will be taking you through the recruitment process; deciding on your current needs, how you can attract the right people for your business on a budget, how to ensure a successful interview, how do you get your perfect candidate to accept.
+So over the coming weeks I will be taking you through the recruitment process; deciding on your current needs, how you can attract the right people for your business on a budget, how to ensure a successful interview, how do you get your perfect candidate to accept your job offer (read How To Present A Job Offer).
 All simple stuff I hear you say and if done well yes it is simple, but I can assure you I have seen people almost sent crazy by the frustration of trying to secure that perfect person or those perfect people for their business!

 Really I hear you shout, “of course I know what I want!”
 But how many of us in that moment of despair, on a Monday morning when Jack in sales resigns just shouts “right I need another Jack, now!”